-My tapas de sobrasada, steak tartare style… This is what happens when a Belgian foodie decides to live in culinary Spain!
+My favorite way to serve sobrasada, steak tartare style… This is actually what happens when a Belgian foodie decides to live in culinary Spain!

 But have you heard of sobrasada before?